How to Use Colour Confidently in Your Home(Even If You're Scared of It)

 Test in context.
 Don’t hold your swatch next to a white wall under fluorescent shop lighting.
 Paint it where it will live, and look at it against your actual flooring, furniture, and curtains.

 Wait for different times of day.
-Morning light, afternoon light, and evening lamp light are three completely different experiences.
+Morning light, afternoon light, and evening lamp light provide three completely different experiences.
 Give yourself at least three or four days before deciding.

 Trust the feeling, not the name.
 Paint names are marketing.
 "Midnight Teal" could be anything.
 Look at the actual colour on your actual wall and ask: does this feel like me?
 Does it make me happy when I walk in?